George Sidney Marshall: Career

-George Sidney Marshall (1869–1956) was the 38th mayor of Columbus, Ohio and the 35th person to serve in that office.
-He was elected in 1909 and served Columbus for one term.
-He attended the Ohio State University for his undergrad & law degree.
-As an author, George wrote The History of Music in Columbus Ohio as well as The Daniel Marshall Family with A Sketch of the Aaron Marshall Family on April 7, 1949.
+Marshall was elected the 38th mayor of Columbus, Ohio, and was the 35th person to serve in that office.
+He was elected in 1909 as a reform candidate and served Columbus for one two-year term.
+He was defeated in his run for reelection.

+After serving as mayor, Marshall returned to private practice in Columbus for 34 years.
+In 1931, he made an unsuccessful run for mayor.
+He retired from law in 1946.
+After retiring, Marshall wrote The History of Music in Columbus Ohio and The Daniel Marshall Family with A Sketch of the Aaron Marshall Family.